Annual Meeting Registration

 To be eligible for the program, applicants must:

-• Priority will be given to applicants based in low or middle-income countries as determined by the World Bank
+- Priority will be given to applicants based in Low or Middle-Income Country as determined by the World Bank.

 Please note: Applicants will be contacted periodically post-participation for assessment of impact/outcomes.
 As a condition of the scholarship, awardees are expected to submit a short summary outlining their experience with a photograph.